filamentphp/filament/packages/forms/docs/04-layout.md

     ->columns(2)
 ```

+## Inline labels

-You may use the `inlineLabel()` method to inline the form labels.
-This method works on all layout components.
+You may use the `inlineLabel()` method to make the form labels and fields in separate columns, inline with each other.
+It works on all layout components, each field inside will have an inline label.

 ```php
 use Filament\Forms\Components\Card;